yannickferenczi/fancy-farmers/README.md

 ## Acknowledgements
 <ul>
     <li>
-        Thank you to my mentor Akshat Garg who provided me with some resources to assist me in this project.
+        Thank you to my mentor <a href="https://github.com/akshatnitd" target="_blank">Akshat Garg</a> who provided me with some resources to assist me in this project.
     </li>
     <li>
         Thank you to <a href="https://codeinstitute.net/de/" target="_blank">Code Institute</a> for their program to become a full stack software developer allowing me to code this project after less than 3 weeks of learning.